disc-o/disco_app/README.md

 If IKEA has never contacted me before, it needs to register itself on my Disco app first:

-- Encode the following JSON to a string, then encrypt it using `public_key` to string `p`
+- Encode the following JSON to a string, then encrypt it using `public_key` to JSON `p` (because the mathematical limitation of RSA algorithm, it is impossible to directly encrypt a message that's too long, so we randomly generate a 16-byte long key and 16-byte long initialization vector, using [AES-CBC](https://tools.ietf.org/html/rfc3602), a symmetric encryption algorithm with no length limitation to encrypt the message, then use the public key to encrypt these two short strings.)

 ```json
 {